 Connecting the Main Utility Supply

 Locate the breakers that control the circuits the generator will supply during an outage and turn them off.
-Remove two, vertically adjacent breakers from the service panel.
+Remove two breakers installed alongside each other from the service panel.
 The rest may remain in place unless you plan to use them in the transfer switch.

 Install the new, 240-volt, double-pole breaker that will supply the manual transfer switch.
 Feed the four supply wires through the conduit to the manual transfer switch.
 Strip 1/2 inch of insulation from wire ends inside the main panel.